cwickham/r_intro_bc_stats/syllabus.md

 Don't forget to bring your power cable!

-I'll also be providing some additional materials (slides, code and data) prior to our meeting, keep your eyes out for an email about that next week.
+I'll also be providing some additional materials (slides, code and data) prior to our meeting, keep your eyes out for an email about soon.

 Instructor Info
 ---------------